wimag/ctf/nullcon/README.md

 Few things to note here:
 	* `c` is just a function of `nonce`
 	* GHASH is a function of `ciphertext, nonce, H`.
 Out of this three, only H is unknown
-	* `n` used in this function is prime.
+	* `n` is prime.
 Which means we can compute inverse module n really easy

 Let's assume that we have a message `m` less than one block (16 bytes).
 Then it's tag is `c + (m * H) mod n`.
-We want to obtain H. To do this we can obtain 2 different messages with the same `nonce` , then:
+We want to obtain H. To do this we can obtain 2 different messages with the same `nonce` , and then:

 ```
 tag1 = c + (m1 * H) mod n